Authority for Advance Rulings (AAR)

 Step III: After allowing application and examining the information placed before it, AAR pronounces its Advance Ruling on the question specified in the application.

-Step IV: On request of applicant before pronouncing its Advance Ruling, AAR shall provide an opportunity of being heard either in person or through a authorized representative.
+Step IV: On request of applicant before pronouncing its Advance Ruling, AAR shall provide an opportunity of being heard to the applicant, either in person or through an authorized representative.